HazyResearch/flyingsquid/README.md

   <img src="figs/System Diagram.png" width="800">
 </div>

+FlyingSquid can be used to build models for all sorts of tasks, including text applications, video analysis, and online learning.
 Check out our blog post and paper on arXiv for more details.

 ## Getting Started